code0monkey1/flight-entries-express-typescript/README.md

         const diaries:DiaryEntry[] = diaryData as DiaryEntry[];
       ```
-   1. Create a `sensitive diary entry` _type_ , which will be sent to the frontend ( and has the comment removed ) .
+   2. Create a `NonSensitiveDiaryEntry` _type_ using the `Omit` utility type, which will be sent to the frontend ( and has the comment removed ) .
 Create a `type alias` for it too , for code readability .

       ```javascript
+        export type NonSensitiveDiaryEntry = Omit<DiaryEntry,'comment'>

       ```